Madrid, Seville, Córdoba

 Day 1 – Spain: beginning

-Unfortunately, this part of the plan did not happen due to a terrible delay of my plane.
+Unfortunately, this part of the plan did not happen due to a terrible delay on my plane.
 Instead of landing in Madrid at 9.00 pm, I arrived there at 1.30 am.
 My husband was already asleep at the hotel, and there was no shuttle bus at the airport that could bring me to the city.
-At the airport, in the middle of the night there was not even a taxi, because there are no regular arrivals scheduled at that time.
-Fortunately, I had MyTaxi application in my phone, which has allowed me to order a taxi.
-The cost of a night travel from the airport to the hotel at Gran Via street was 35 Euro.
+At the airport, in the middle of the night, there was not even a taxi, because there are no regular arrivals scheduled at that time.
+Fortunately, I had the MyTaxi application on my phone, which has allowed me to order a taxi.
+The cost of night travel from the airport to the hotel at Gran Via street was 35 Euro.